 Recent flooding has taken more river bank.
 Staff has included money to move the playground structure in this budget.
-The City may once again explore options for the modification of the river bank.
-Stringent regulations and costly projects are the main challenges faced by Council.
+The City once again explored options for the modification of the riverbank.
+Stringent regulations and costly projections continue to be too challenging to overcome financially.